The Weather Channel

-The Weather Channel (TWC) is an American pay television channel owned by Weather Group, LLC, a subsidiary of Allen Media Group and The Weather Co.
-The channel's headquarters are in Atlanta, Georgia.
+The Weather Channel (TWC) is an American pay television channel owned by Weather Group, LLC, a subsidiary of Allen Media Group.
+The channel's headquarters are located in Atlanta, Georgia.
 Launched on May 2, 1982, the channel broadcasts weather forecasts and weather-related news and analysis, along with documentaries and entertainment programming related to weather.
 A sister network, Weatherscan, was a digital cable and satellite service that offered 24-hour automated local forecasts and radar imagery.
-Weatherscan was officially shut down on December 9, 2022.
+Weatherscan was officially shut down on December 12, 2022.
 The Weather Channel also produces outsourced weathercasts, notably for CBS News and RFD-TV.

-The Weather Channel was a subsidiary of the Weather Company until the latter was partially bought by IBM in 2016.
-The Weather Channel licenses its weather data from IBM, and as a result, the Weather Channel is now a joint venture between the two.
+As of November 2023, the Weather Channel is available to approximately 68 million pay television households in the United States—down from its 2013 peak of 101 million households.
+Its influence continues to decline with growing access to smartphones and online sources.

+In August 2023, it was announced that IBM was selling the Weather Company and its assets to the private equity firm Francisco Partners.

 History

 The Weather Channel was founded on July 18, 1980, by television meteorologist John Coleman (who had served as a chief meteorologist at ABC owned-and-operated station WLS-TV in Chicago and as a forecaster for Good Morning America) and Frank Batten, then-president of the channel's original owner Landmark Communications (now Landmark Media Enterprises).
 The channel launched at 8:00 p.m.
 Eastern Time on May 2, 1982.
 Originally, regional and local information was obtained from the National Weather Service for broadcast.
 Since 2002, all forecasting has been done on-site in Atlanta.